Rajendraladkat1919/MediaWikiOnEKS/README.md

     `terraform destroy`
     type Yes and it will destroy the EKS cluster.

+    Please make sure after this delete you should verify all the resorces delete proper and no resource is pending in your account which lead to cost.

 # Conclusion + Future

 1. We can automate helm deployment using terraform